Recycled glass jars can work fine when you start fermenting vegetables (aka DIY pickling).

 Advantages of Fermenting Crocks

-When I first started making my own ferments, I just used glass jars.
+When I first started making ferments, I just used glass jars.
 I still think these are fine for beginners to use.
 But then I tried a batch of kraut my friends made in a German-style fermenting crock.

 Their kraut was a heck of a lot better than anything I’d made.
 It wasn’t just a matter of the recipe or expertise; ferments come out better in a crock for two main reasons: